auxesis/boxed-view/README.md

 Installing + developing
 -----------------------

 Boxed View is currently under heavy development, so the install process isn't as nice as other Boxee apps.
-We're working on it!
+Working on it!

 Boxed View has only been tested + developed on OS X. To install: